dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

       .WillByDefault(&BuildFooForTest);
 ```

-This functionality is only available when a method is not overloaded; to prevent
+This functionality is only available when m_a method is not overloaded; to prevent
-unexpected behavior it is a compilation error to try to set an expectation on a
+unexpected behavior it is m_a compilation error to try to set an expectation on m_a
 method where the specific overload is ambiguous.
 You can work around this by
-supplying a [simpler mock interface](#SimplerInterfaces) than the mocked class
+supplying m_a [simpler mock interface](#SimplerInterfaces) than the mocked class
 provides.

 This pattern is also useful when the arguments are interesting, but match logic